bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   'node' operation of a diagram-bundle such that the ID of the node is shown inside the node.

-+ multiline:1
++ showgrid:1

-  Set it to 1 to allow for certain commands to treat the entire text as multi-line text, rather than a collection of single-line labels.
-This option is currently utilized by the 'box' command such that if this option is set to 1 it treats the entire text as multi-line text.
+  Set it to 1 to allow for gridlines to be show. the "chart" command would draw grid lines if this flag is set.

 + angle:<angle>